Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 ##### 1. Build the Backend Background Processor and the Backend API App images and push them to ACR

 As we have done previously we need to build and deploy both app images to ACR so they are ready to be deployed to Azure Container Apps.
-To do so, continue using the same PowerShell console and paste the code below (make sure you are on directory `TasksTracker.ContainerApps`):
+To accomplish this, continue using the same PowerShell console and paste the code below (make sure you are on directory `TasksTracker.ContainerApps`):

 ```powershell
 $BACKEND_SVC_NAME="tasksmanager-backend-processor"